Andrea Santilli

 Biography

-I’m currently a Research Scientist at Nous Research.
-I hold a PhD in Computer Science from GLADIA at Sapienza University of Rome — a top-ranked AI university in Europe.
-My doctoral work focused on building effective, efficient, and reliable Large Language Models.
-Previously, I was a Research Scientist Intern at Apple, working with the MLR team (see Experiences for the full list).
+I am a Research Scientist in Natural Language Processing and Large Language Models.
+I hold a PhD in Computer Science from GLADIA at Sapienza University of Rome, where my doctoral research focused on building effective, efficient, and reliable Large Language Models.
+Previously, I worked as a Research Scientist at Nous Research and at Apple in the MLR team (see Experiences for the full list).

-My current interests are improving language models’ robustness and reliability through uncertainty estimation and mechanistic interpretability (see pub1 and pub2).
-In the past, I’ve worked on diverse topics like syntax in transformers (see our publication KERMIT), efficient decoding techniques (we introduced Parallel Jacobi Decoding to double decoding speed - now adopted by lmsys), instruction-tuning in LLMs (we introduced instruction tuning, now adopted in every LLM training pipeline), instruction-tuning for the Italian language (see Camoscio).
-I’ve also worked on other tangential topics like preserving privacy in LLMs, audio LLMs, and multimodal neural databases (check out my publications).
+My current research interests center on improving language models’ robustness and reliability through uncertainty estimation and mechanistic interpretability (see pub1 and pub2).
+In the past, I have worked on a wide range of topics, including syntax in transformers (see KERMIT), efficient decoding methods (we introduced Parallel Jacobi Decoding to roughly double decoding speed, now adopted by lmsys), and instruction tuning for LLMs (we introduced instruction tuning, which is now a standard component of modern LLM training pipelines).
+I have also worked on instruction tuning for the Italian language (see Camoscio), as well as related areas such as preserving privacy in LLMs, audio LLMs, and multimodal neural databases.
+A full list of publications is available on my Google Scholar profile.

-If you’d like to connect or have an exciting project, feel free to reach out on X, LinkedIn, or through the contact form below!
+If you would like to connect, feel free to reach out on X, LinkedIn, or through the contact form below.

 Interests